 CBD Oil vs. Hemp Oil – The Uses

-CBD oil is mainly used in the holistic or alternative wellness space to help balance the body’s internal systems, while hemp oil is mainly used in food and skincare products.
+CBD oil is mainly used in the holistic or alternative wellness space to help balance the body’s internal systems, while hemp oil (now considered hemp seed oil) is mainly used in food and skincare products.

-Hemp oil on the other hand, has become a hit in the kitchen.
+Hemp oil on the other hand, when derived from the seed of the plant, has become a hit in the kitchen.
 This is because of its high nutritious value (as explained above).
 It’s been of the shelves of health food stores for quite some time, and is considered a superfood by many.

 You can find it being used in smoothies and even as a nutritious substitute for olive oil.

-Additionally, hemp oil is used extensively in the cosmetic industry.
+Additionally, hemp oil, in its seed oil form, is used extensively in the cosmetic industry.
 It’s a key ingredient in products such as shampoos, conditioners, lotions, soap as its fatty acid content helps to protect our skin and preserve moisture.

-You can also find hemp oil included in some paints, plastics and lubricants as a substitute for petroleum based oil.
+You can also find hemp oil from the seed included in some paints, plastics and lubricants as a substitute for petroleum based oil.

 CBD Oil vs. Hemp Oil – Recap

-So, what is the difference between CBD and Hemp oil?
+So, what is the difference between CBD oil and hemp oil?
 Both can support our health and wellness goals but the differences begins with the part of the plant that each come from, and end with the benefits of the products themselves.